SystemsApproach/tcpcc/design.rst

 alongside A without harm.
 Ware goes on to propose concrete measures of acceptable harm, which we revisit for specific pairwise comparisons throughout the book.

-..
-	Should we give the proposed measures of harm here? -llp